mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 But some days it's difficult to appreciate that.

 The trouble is, the same is true of me, personally.
 I drink too much.
-I obsess about controlling silly things -- my weight?! -- because it feels like everything else is out of control.
+I obsess about controlling silly things -- my weight?! -- when it feels like everything else is out of control.
 I let people down.
 I'm poor at communicating effectively.
 I commit to more work than I'm capable of doing.
 I write software that is delivered late and has bugs.
 And I've got some really fucking noisy gremlins in my head, telling me I'm not important, I'm not good enough, I'm not worthy.

 But you know what?
 Other people say nice things about me.
 People continue to work with me, getting value for money from my technical abilities.
-I provode a decent income for my family.
+I provide a decent income for my family.
 I spend quality time with the kids -- relatively "unique" contributions like teaching Malcolm to climb, teaching him about electronics, enthusing him about computing.
 And my wife, Annabel, must persist